 Your first point of contact is your child’s learning family tutor.
 This is the teacher that they see each morning, and who will maintain an active involvement in your child’s well-being and academic progress at Compass School.
-In addition to the learning family tutor, you can arrange to meet with Ms Oladejo, or speak with subject teachers if you have specific areas of concern.
+In addition to the learning family tutor, you can arrange to meet with Miss Hayward, or speak with subject teachers if you have specific areas of concern.

 Progress and Attainment

 How will Compass School measure my child’s progress?
 How will I know about this?

 You will receive a report 3 times a year which sets out your son or daughter’s attainment and attitude to learning in each subject, as well as their level of attendance.
 We set aspirational progress targets for your child based on their Key Stage 2 assessment results.

 What are the school’s arrangements for supporting young people in moving between phases of education and in preparing for adulthood?